benjamincassidy/clojurearcana/content/md/posts/threading-macros.md

 # `cond->` and `cond->>`

 The final threading macro is the `cond->` macro which is useful for situations where one may want to guard against the evaluation of one of the expressions in the pipeline under certain circumstances, but continue evaluation of the rest.
-For each pair of forms, if the expression on the left evaluates to true, then the return value of the last expression evaluated will be threaded as the first argument to the expressino on the right.
+For each pair of forms, if the expression on the left evaluates to true, then the return value of the last expression evaluated will be threaded as the first argument to the expression on the right.

 ```clojure
 (defn simple-type [x]